-If you’re a fan of any and every sugar cookie, you should also check out this copycat Lofthouse recipe.
-Soft pillowy sugar cookies slathered with a thick coat of icing are a little more involved in the ingredients and process but definitely a must-try!
-We also love using this sugar cookie recipe to make the BEST Candy Cane cookies with Peppermint Marshmallow frosting! mmmmmm.
+If you’re a fan of sugar cookies, you should also check out this copycat Lofthouse cookies recipe.
+Soft pillowy cookies slathered with a thick coat of icing are a little more involved, but definitely a must-try!
+Amish sugar cookies and ultra soft sugar cookies are great for drop and go Christmas cookies.

 What are sugar cookies?

 With a cut out sugar cookie recipe, specifically, you want very little leavening ingredients so that the cookies do not puff or spread too much and turn your pretty cut out shapes into indistinguishable blobs!
-There are no eggs and just a touch of baking soda in this cookie recipe.
+There are no eggs and just a touch of baking soda in this chewy cookie recipe.

 - Granulated sugar – Because, sugar cookies.